bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 : If this parameter contains the identifier of another page, the current page is placed a level beyond its parent in the sidebar menu.
 If there is no parent, the page gets a top-level menu entry.

 `pre`
-: is used very specifically by this theme: It contains the identifier for a **Material Icon** from _Google_.
+: is used very specifically by this theme: It contains the identifier for a **material symbol** from _Google_.
 Visit their [website](http://fonts.google.com/icons) to find a suitable one.
 You can pick any icon there and copy the identifier from the icon font embedding section (It's usually the icon name written in lower letters and with underscores `_` instead of spaces).

 `weight`
 : lets a page fall deeper in the hierarchy of the section, the higher it gets.
 Right now our new doc page has an entry at the bottom of the sidebar navigation because its weight is very high — take a look.